 Most senior living communities have additional one-time fees that you pay before moving into your new apartment.
 Oftentimes, these fees are either a lower, non-refundable payment or a much higher fee that will be refunded to your estate in the future or it will be refunded directly to you if you should decide to move out of the community.
-When comparing senior living options, ask about the additional fees so that you can consider what pricing structure works best for your current budget and financial plans.
+They are mostly there to help with heat pump repair to be well and ready for the winter, along with other regular maintenance procedures so you won’t have to worry about anything.
+When comparing assisted living options, ask about the additional fees so that you can consider what pricing structure works best for your current budget and financial plans.

 The best lifestyle for you

 Choosing a senior living community is more than just amenities and medical assistance: it means choosing a neighborhood, social and dining options, and a certain community spirit.
 Even within multi-community companies like Era Living, each community location can have a unique feel from its area, residents, building and grounds, and staff.
 And since location popularity and convenience affects all real estate, this will factor into the price of senior living as well.

 But you might choose the community based on proximity to family and friends, the bustle of the city, or your preferred doctors and hospitals.
 If you’re active and love being social, you may want a community that offers a thriving fitness and activity calendar.
 You may be thinking about giving up driving, and realize it would help to have a reliable transportation service in-house.
 You may want the peace of mind that can come with in-house medical staff.
 While you’re thinking about all this, it may help to make a list of questions to ask yourself before and during your search as you figure out what works best for you.